How to Get More Followers on Twitter – From Zero to Hero20 min read

 While getting involved in current conversations can be extremely valuable, why not consider building your brand with a unique hashtag campaign?

-If you do happen to go down this route, remember to do your research and set focused goals when designing your campaign to ensure the best chance of success.
+If you do, remember to do your research and set focused goals when designing your campaign to ensure the best chance of success.

 A great example of this is Charmin’s #TweetFromTheSeat campaign which is STILL ongoing!